 Advertising via Electronic Message

-Advertising your company in Hong Kong: Commercial Electronic Messages Ordinance (Cap.
+Advertising in Hong Kong: Commercial Electronic Messages Ordinance (Cap.
 593)

-It is quite common for Hong Kong companies to advertise their products via electronic messages.
+After you register a company in Hong Kong, you can advertise your products via electronic messages.
 We advise our clients to take note of the Unsolicited Electronic Messages Ordinance (UEMO) (Cap.
 593).
 To comply with the legislation, senders of commercial electronic messages are required:-

 - to include clear company information in the message;